 - Facility starts a "Pilot Program Phase" where facility's representative is required to accompany City staff to inspect and evaluate the first three loads at the Miramar Greenery

 - Once successfully completing the Pilot Program Phase, the facility becomes a regular participant of the program

 Before throwing away food, commercial venues are encouraged to look at other options to divert excess food, such as source reduction and donation to human and animal shelters.
-For more information, please check the national Environmental Protection Agency (EPA) Food Recovery Challenge website.
+For more information, please check the Environmental Protection Agency's (EPA) San Diego Area Food Recovery Links and Resources.
+Also, please check the EPA's Food Recovery Challenge website.

 Thanks to the Bill Emerson Good Samaritan Food Donation Act passed by Congress in 1996, food donors such as manufacturers, growers and packers, restaurants, corporate cafeterias, and caterers can participate in the fight against hunger by donating non-perishable and prepared foods without the risk of being prosecuted for liability.
-For more information on food donation check the national Environmental Protection Agency (EPA) website "Feed Families, Not Landfills."
+For more information on food donation check the EPA's "Feed Families, Not Landfills" webpage.